jimstrale/pandas-challenge/README.md

  Written Analysis:

- 1. The average reading scores are higher than average math scores for every school in the district.
+ 1. The average reading scores are higher than the average math scores for every school in the district.
 Investing more time in teaching students math could increase the % passing overall metric.

- 2. Average test score decrease as the size of the school increases.
+ 2. Both average math and reading test scores decrease as the size of the school increases.
 This could be a result of larger class sizes and reduced amount of direct attention to individual students.